 Democracy doesn't work when people don't know who is deciding what on whose behalf and what the costs and consequences of those decisions will be.

-Exeter Observer was created to deliver the independent investigative journalism our local democracy needs.
+Exeter Observer can produce the independent investigative journalism our local democracy needs because it is funded by its readers.

 Charges for waterways access are set to be imposed from the quay and canal basin to the coast under proposed Harbour Revision Order powers after six years of rising costs propelled by pursuit of Port Marine Safety Code compliance.
 They risk driving away craft of all sizes, from kayaks to yachts, while redevelopment threatens canalside land – but it’s not too late to change course.